Poison control centers provide expertise and treatment advice by phone and are staffed by pharmacists, physicians, nurses and toxicology specialists.

 - When you take medicines yourself, do not put your next dose on the counter or table where children can reach them.

 - Safely dispose of prescription drugs by participating in the National Prescription Take Back Day.

 - Never leave children alone with household products or drugs.
 If you are using chemical products or taking medicine and you have to do something else, such as answer the phone, take any young children with you.

 - Do not leave household products out after using them.
 Return the products to a childproof cabinet as soon as you are done with them.

 - Identify poisonous plants in your house and yard and place them out of reach of children or remove them.

-In Idaho, the State Department of Agriculture (ISDA) is the agency responsible for regulating pesticide usage in agriculture.
-If you are concerned with an accidental pesticide exposure from an agricultural application, please contact ISDA for more information.
+In Idaho, the State Department of Agriculture (ISDA) is the agency responsible for regulating pesticides in agriculture.
+If you are concerned with an accidental pesticide exposure from an agricultural application, contact ISDA for more information.